glynnbird/datamaker/README.md

-# datagenerator
+# datamaker

 A command-line Node.js script and library that generates JSON or CSV data in bulk.
 If you are building an IT system, then the chances are you'll need to populate a database (whether SQL or NoSQL) with some reasonably realistic data to test and benchmark with.

-The *datagenerator* tool allows sample data to be created by supplying:
+The *datamaker* tool allows sample data to be created by supplying:

 - a template of how the data is to look.
 The data can contain multiple placeholders where sample data will be inserted e.g. `{{firstname}},{{lastname}},{{date}}`.
 - the format of the output data: `none`, `json` or `csv`.
 This effects how the generated string data is processed prior to delivery.